shervinsahba/obsidian-icewind/Places/Shops/Kadu's Wondrous Scrolls.md

 dg-publish: True
 ---

 Scrolls for sale! [[Kadu]] can also craft scrolls from spellbooks for half cost.
+They may be able to find magic items for you as well.
+Located in [[Bryn Shander]].

 # Scrolls for sale